-- Where does B&M Asset build?
+- Where does B&M Amarillo Homes, LP build?

 We highly discourage direct contact regarding a change or modification.
 The primary reason is that if the change or modification doesn’t go well, and we haven’t been kept informed or made aware of the details, we have a difficult time resolving issues.
 A contractor will not be looking at the project as a whole and may not even inform us of the change.
 We appreciate in advance your letting our home builders direct the contractors.

 Our goal is to have all details resolved before we begin construction.
 Our system is designed to be as streamlined and efficient as possible.
 What appears to be a simple change can stop the entire project for weeks.
 We are always open to communicate with and accommodate our customers, but we cannot emphasize enough how important it is to be thorough from the start.

 Upgrades are slightly different than changes.
 We have defined upgrades that are packaged as available in our upgrade menu.
 In most cases, we recommend that you have upgrades defined at the start of construction of your new home.
 However, if the upgrade is on a phase that has not begun and the upgrade is within our defined upgrade package, we don’t have a problem with it.
 Many times, we can amend your contract, depending on the appraisal status.
 Please feel free to speak with us about upgrades.
 We certainly want to accommodate you in any way that we can.

 Before we can allow you to move anything (even a box) onto the property, we must have a certificate of occupancy from the City.
 We may incur large fines otherwise.
 It also affects our relationship with the City and our inspectors.
 Please know that as soon as we have the certificate of occupancy, we will do our best to work with you to move into your new Amarillo home.